-- Transform this key location at the intersection of the Tenderloin, the hoped-for arts/theater district and Mid-Market by creating a vital hub for the performing arts and a center of civic activity.
+- Transform this key location at the intersection of the city’s “Tenderloin” neighborhood, an ambitious new arts and theater district, and the revitalized Mid-Market area by creating a hub for the performing arts and a center of civic activity.

-- Create permanently affordable performance facilities for outstanding local theater organizations like Lorraine Hansberry and Cutting Ball theaters to better reach their audiences and achieve long-term sustainability.
+- Create permanently affordable performance facilities for outstanding emerging and established theater organizations to better reach audiences and achieve long-term sustainability.

-- Create permanently affordable space for landmark art education organizations such as Youth Speaks, American Conservatory Theater and the All Stars Project.
+- Create permanently affordable space for landmark art education organizations.

-- providing quality community program spaces for local organizations;
+- providing quality program spaces for local organizations;

 - supporting existing organizations and their programs;